 Reach out to Full Tilt Logistics today to have all of your trade show shipping needs taken care of by the professionals!

-Reno NV trucking companies are witnessing the biggest change in the trucking industry in over 50 years.
-Back in December, 2015 the Federal Motor Carrier Safety Administration (FMCSA) published the final electronic logging device rule — or ELD mandate.
-What this mandate means is that every commercial vehicle - especially those related to long haul trucking - require an electronic logging device.
+Reno, NV, trucking companies are witnessing the biggest change in the trucking industry in over 50 years.
+Back in December 2015, the Federal Motor Carrier Safety Administration (FMCSA) published the final electronic logging device rule — or ELD mandate.
+What this mandate means is that every commercial vehicle - especially those related to long-haul trucking - requires an electronic logging device.
 This device is more commonly referred to as an ELD.
-ELD's are essentially part of a government mandated program that replace paper logbooks in all commercial vehicles.
+ELD's are essentially part of a government-mandated program that replaces paper logbooks in all commercial vehicles.
 This regulation takes effect in December 2018.

 Think of ELDs as automatic on-board recorders that electronically record a driver’s activity and log their Hours of Service.
 Back-office fleet management software often connects with ELD’s to submit real-time driving logs back to base.
 One of the overarching goals may be to increase driver safety on the road, but ELDs also allow for greater transparency throughout the shipping and trucking process - a valuable asset for shippers and truckers alike.